 Joining United Capital...meant leaving the old, transaction-based broker-dealer model behind.

 Tim, Jonathan, and Brandon knew it was time to move on.
-They were determined to find a partner that would allow them to put their clients first by providing them with the infrastructure and tools to grow and scale their business.
+They were determined to find a firm that would allow them to put their clients first by providing them with the infrastructure and tools to grow and scale their business.
 Tim recalls, “United Capital was the one that said, ‘We’ve got some solutions for you.
 Or, we’ll solve this with you.’”

 Joining the firm put greater emphasis on financial planning and developing enduring client relationships.
 The team was ready to embrace the firm’s longer-term, client-centric approach.
 Brandon says the firm's vision of “being able to change people’s lives and allow them to feel better about their financial situation” was what he found most inspiring during their initial meetings.

 Ultimately, the transition has been beneficial for the team and their clients.
 Since joining United Capital in 2011, the team’s growth has been “uncapped,” according to Tim.
 Revenue grew from $5.7 million in 2010 to $19.2 million in 2018—a 336% increase.
-And profits have kept pace.
-Over the same period, EBITDA grew 385%, to $2.7 million.*

 The team knew that to build a sustainable business—and truly put their clients’ interests first—meant looking beyond what would simply make them rich today and instead thinking five to 10 years down the road.
 Their decision to be acquired gave them the resources and support system to transform their business for the long term.